mlinxfeld/terraform-oci-fk-adb/training/lesson1_free_tier_adb/README.md

 # FoggyKitchen OCI Autonomous Database with Terraform

-## LESSON 1 - Creating Free Tier Autonomous DB Shared
+## LESSON 1 - Creating Free Tier Autonomous DB Serverless

-In this lesson, we'll set up a Free Tier Autonomous Database.
+This lesson guides you through the process of creating an Autonomous Database (ADB) Serverless on Oracle's Free Tier, offering a practical start for users seeking cost-effective solutions without compromising on capabilities.

 ![](lesson1_free_tier_adb.png)